 So today, when I was feeling very much not enough, I was glad to hear that my friend Emily could meet me for lunch.
 We’re starting a weekly tradition of driving or biking to lunch together on Wednesdays.
 We pretend that we’re “ladies who lunch” for an hour or two and leisurely enjoy a good meal (and perhaps a drink) at a local establishment.
 It’s really nice to look forward to lunch with one of my favorite people in the middle of the week.
-Furthermore, I believe that nothing can improve a mood more than enjoying a good meal in good company.

 You’ll probably want to make this baked rice dish for dinner, too.
 It’s everything that I want my recipes to be: flavorful, healthful, versatile, unfussy and satisfying.
 It’s a one-pot meal that does take some time to cook, but it’s not complicated and a guaranteed winner.